 Naresh obtained his master’s degree from NIT Warangal (India) in 2010 and Ph.D. in solid state chemistry from IIT Roorkee (India) under the guidance of Dr. Tapas Kumar Mandal in 2016.
 His Ph.D. thesis focused on the “Development of New Layered Oxide and Oxyhalide Titanates for Solar Photocatalysis”.
 Then, he carried out one and half year postdoctoral research on “Facet-Dependent Optical and Photocatalytic Properties of Nanocrystals” with Prof. Michael H. Huang at National Tsing Hua University, Taiwan.
 Currently, he is a Research Associate in University of Sheffield with Prof. Serena Corr and his present research interests is “Development of NMC Materials for Li-ion Batteries”.
 Naresh enjoys travelling, reading, drawing, cooking, running and workouts in gym.

 Enrique obtained a bachelor degree in Chemistry at Complutense University of Madrid (UCM) in 2013, during which he held an Erasmus Scholarship in Lund University Sweden in 2012.
 After working for one year in electrochemical biosensors and nanomaterials at UCM, Enrique moved to Grenoble and completed a Masters degree in Nanotechnology and Nanochemistry in Université Joseph Fourier in 2015.
+After completing his PhD with the Corr group on magnetic nanocomposites for artefact conservation, Enrique remained in Sheffield to take up a postdoctoral position.
 During his free time, Enrique enjoys rock and ice climbing, biking and travelling.

 Beth obtained her undergraduate masters degree in Chemical Physics from the University of Glasgow in 2016, achieving a first class honours and was also awarded the Archibald MCauley Memorial Prize for most distinguished combined physics student.
 She undertook an industrial placement year at De La Rue (England) during her fourth year, working on novel security features for banknotes.
 Beth’s PhD focuses on synthesis of electrode materials for high voltage Li-ion batteries – continuing where she left off from her final year masters project at Glasgow.
 She is also a recipient of the prestigious Carnegie Trust PhD Scholarship.
 In her free time, she enjoys reading, driving and visiting historical sites.